AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Makkah

-Makkah is a city in Saudi Arabia where Muhammad lived and Muslims visit today on pilgrimage, or Hajj.
+Muhammad lived in Makkah, a city in Saudi Arabia, which Muslims visit today on pilgrimage, or Hajj.

 Marriage

-Marriage is a legal union between a man and a woman (or in some countries, including the UK, two people of the same sex) as partners in a relationship.
+Marriage legally unites a man and a woman (or in some countries, including the UK, two people of the same sex) as partners in a relationship.

 Mika’il